 “It became evident that the people piece was where I got my energy.”

-After earning a master’s degree in food science from NC State, Taylor worked for a variety of companies, including Schwan’s Bakery and Sara Lee.
+After earning a master’s degree in food science from NC State, Taylor worked for various companies, including Schwan’s Bakery and Sara Lee.

 In her late 20s, decked out in safety gear overseeing a cookie development trial at one of her first employers, Taylor remembers inviting her father to the factory so he could get a taste of what her work was like.

 “He was standing right next to me and wearing the same outfit, but people not knowing me well yet kept deferring to him for questions,” she recalls with a laugh.
 “I was like, ‘He knows nothing about these cookies, he’s not going to be helpful to you at all.
 Look at me!”